 Parent’s note is presented to the homeroom teacher on the day of the student’s return.

 Immediate plans are made to do all make-up work due to absences.
 It is the student’s responsibility to obtain and complete work missed due to absences.

 The school calendar is designed for nine-week grading periods, after which report cards are issued.
-In order to communicate with parents and students, teachers will send home progress reports every three weeks.
+In order to communicate with parents and students, teachers will send home progress reports every four and half weeks.
 Parents are encouraged to contact their child’s teacher any time there is a question or concern regarding grades.
 Parents may also view their child’s grades through the online system.
 Parent IDs and passwords for the online system may be obtained in the school office.